Stone Duality for Relations: Preliminaries on Ordered Category Theory

 \begin{example} In $\Pos$, the comma of the cospan $(j,k)$ is given by $W=\{(a,b) \mid j(a)\le k(b)\}$ together with the two projections on the domain of $j$ and $k$, respectively.
 The order on $W$ is inherited from the order on $A$ and $B$, that is, the induced $W\to A\times B$ is an embedding. \end{example}

-The next example highlights one of the reasons why we need to work order enriched.
+The next example highlights one of the reasons why we need to work order-enriched.
 In the order-enriched setting, the order on a cocomma object $C$ in $A\to C\stackrel{}{\longleftarrow} B$ can encode any weakening relation $R:A\looparrowright B$ (see the next subsection for more on weakening relations).

 \begin{example} In $\Pos$, the cocomma of a span $A\stackrel{p}{\longleftarrow} R\stackrel{q}{\longrightarrow} B$ is the cospan $A\stackrel{j}{\longrightarrow} C\stackrel{k}{\longleftarrow} B$ where the carrier of $C$ is the disjoint union of $A$ and $B$ and the order on $C$ is inherited from $A$, $B$ and $R$.
 In detail, $\le_C$ is the smallest partial order satisfying $a \le_C a' \Leftrightarrow a\le_A a'$ and $a \le_C b \Leftarrow aRb$ and $b \le_C b'\Leftrightarrow b\le_B b'$. \end{example}